 Sample Preparation by Cryo Sectioning and Carbon Coating

 For this application note, supramolecular thermoplastic materials, consisting of mixtures of oppositely charged oligomeric ABA-type triblock copolymers (DMAEA-BA-DMAEA and CEA-BA-CEA) were investigated.

-Ultrathin sections of 60 nm were obtained by cryosectioning at -80°C using a Leica EM UC7 microtome equipped with a Leica EM FC7 ctyochamber (image 1).
+Ultrathin sections of 60 nm were obtained by cryosectioning at -80°C using a Leica EM UC7 microtome equipped with a Leica EM FC7 cytochamber (image 1).
 A micromanipulator and electrostatic charger were used to attach ribbons of sections on a Quantifoil grid. (image 2, 3).
 The samples were vapor stained with osmium tetroxide (2%) for 30 minutes.
 OsO4 selectively stains the charged phase (DMAEA-CEA domains) in the polymeric material.
-The obtained TEM grids were coated with a 2 nanometer thick amorphous carbon layer at both sides using a Leica EM ACE600 high vacuum coater.
-This improves heat dissipation, charging and mass loss during subsequent imaging.
+The obtained TEM grids were carbon coated with a 2 nanometer thick amorphous carbon layer at both sides using a Leica EM ACE600 high vacuum coater.
+This carbon film improves heat dissipation, charging and mass loss during subsequent imaging.

 Imaging was only performed in those parts of the stained sections that cover the holes in the carbon film (image 4).
 When BF-TEM is used (image 5), a strong phase contrast and a poor SNR impede a clear observation of the morphology.
 HAADF-STEM (image 6, 7) on the other hand, clearly resolves the nanoscale phase separation (charged domains are bright).
 Here, OsO4 only interacts at the surface of the section.
 Sections (image 6, 7) along two perpendicular planes of the same material show an identical morphology.